Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template.md

 ## Prerequisites

 -  You need an application registered in Asgardeo.
 If you don't already have one, <a :href ="$withBase('/guides/applications/web-app/oidc/register-app/')">register an application</a>.
-- Create user groups and assign customer accounts to each group.
+- Create two user groups named `manager` and `employee` and assign customer accounts to each group.

 ## Configure the sign-in flow

 Follow the steps given below.

 1. On the Asgardeo console, click **Develop > Applications**.
-2. Select the application for which the conditional sign-in flow should apply, and go to **Sign-in Method**.
+2. Select the application for which the conditional sign-in flow should apply and go to **Sign-in Method**.
 3. Click **Start with default configuration** to define the sign-in flow starting with `username and password`.
 4. Turn on **Conditional Authentication** by switching the toggle.